Eric Rosenthal, M.D.

 |MD Harvard University School of Public Health 2004|

-Eric S. Rosenthal, MD, serves as Associate Director of the Neurosciences Intensive Care Unit at Massachusetts General Hospital, where he directs the Neurocritical Care Fellowship Training Program and the MGH Critical Care Neuromonitoring Program.
+Eric S. Rosenthal, MD, serves as Medical Director of the Neurosciences Intensive Care Unit at Massachusetts General Hospital and ICU Director of the MGH Clinical Data Animation Center.
+He has an appointment in the MGH Center for Neurotechnology and NeuroRecovery.

-Dr. Rosenthal devotes clinical time in the MGH Neurosciences ICU, on the MGH Acute Stroke Service, as part of the MGH Telestroke Service, and as part of the Epilepsy Service.
-His clinical interests include traumatic brain injury (TBI), subarachnoid hemorrhage (SAH), acute stroke, intracerebral hemorrhage, and seizure disorders in critically ill patients, including status epilepticus.
+Dr. Rosenthal devotes clinical time in the MGH Neurosciences ICU and as part of the Epilepsy Service.
+His clinical interests include traumatic brain injury (TBI), subarachnoid hemorrhage (SAH), and seizure disorders in critically ill patients, including status epilepticus.

 Dr. Rosenthal graduated from Harvard Medical School, the Harvard/Partners Neurology Residency Training Program, and the MGH/BWH/Harvard Neurocritical Care Fellowship Training Program.